ajbrookhouse/WSU_PlantBio_ML/README.md

 ```

-- [ ] Open up the program by typing "python gui.py".
-If that does not work, type "python3 gui.py"
+- [ ] Open up the program by typing "python gui.py" (This step may be completed automatically by the previous command copy section)

 The main program should now be up on your screen: